jdpoveda/Sandbox-android-app/README.md

 // ****ViewBindingRecyclerView - Use view binding to replace findViewById for RecyclerView (Jetpack ViewBinding)

+// ****DownloadableFontsAndStyles - Add downloadable fonts and some styles to the app.

+// ****Notifications - Configure a notification channel, show, dismiss and customize some notifications in the app.

 // ****Retrofit - Implement retrofit to call endpoints and get the data

 // ****Glide - Implement and use Glide to load images